tchapi/markdown-cheatsheet/README.md

 <p> Some HTML code here </p>
 ```

-Link to a Specific Part of the page:
+Link to a specific part of the page:

 [Go To TOP](#TOP)